Detroit Style Pizza Recipe with Pickled Tomato Sauce

 If you’ve been reading this blog for awhile, you know that homemade pizza is an absolute staple meal in our household.
 And we rarely make the same pizza twice.

 We truly love all different kinds of pizza, and it’d be hard to pick a favorite.
-But since we’re here in Detroit, of course we’re partial to a grilled chicken shawarma, and an iconic Detroit style pizza (when we’re not obsessed with gyro pizzas).
+But since we’re here in Detroit, of course we’re partial to a grilled chicken shawarma, and an iconic Detroit style pizza (when we’re not obsessed with gyro pizzas and Brussels sprouts pizzas).

 It seems like Detroit style pizza has really spread across the country the past few years (although corned beef egg rolls still seem to be super regional to this area), and we’ve heard about it popping up on menus from coast to coast.
 But if you haven’t had a chance to indulge, let me try to explain it.

 What is Detroit style pizza?